Economy of Jamaica: Economic history

 Before independence, Jamaica's economy was largely focused on agriculture with the vast majority of the labour force engaged in the production of sugar, bananas, and tobacco.
 According to one study, 18th century Jamaica had the highest wealth inequality in the world, as a very small, slave-owning elite was extremely wealthy while the rest of the population lived on the edge of subsistence.
 These products were mainly exported to the United Kingdom, Canada, and to the United States of America.

 Jamaica's trade relationships expanded substantially from 1938 to 1946, with total imports almost doubling from £6,485,000 to £12,452,000.

+In the years following independence, Jamaica experienced an economic boom driven largely by the bauxite industry and expanding tourism sector.
+By the late 1960s, Jamaica was producing around 21 percent of the world's bauxite output, making bauxite one of the country's most important industries.
+The Jamaican government also encouraged foreign investment, particularly from American corporations, as part of its economic development strategy.

-After 1962, the Jamaican government pushed for economic growth and all sectors excluding bauxite/alumina, energy, and tourism had shrunk between 1998 and 1999.
-In 2000, Jamaica experienced its first year of positive growth since 1995 due to continued tight macroeconomic policies.
+After independence in 1962, the Jamaican government pursued policies aimed at economic growth.
+However, by the late 1990s, many sectors of the economy had contracted, with the exception of bauxite/alumina, energy, and tourism.
+In 2000, Jamaica recorded its first year of positive economic growth since 1995, which was attributed to continued tight macroeconomic policies.

 Inflation fell from 25% in 1995 to single digits in 2000, reaching a multidecade low of 4.3% in 2004.
 Through periodic intervention in the market, the central bank also has prevented any abrupt drop in the exchange rate.
 The Jamaican dollar has been slipping, despite intervention, resulting in an average exchange rate of J$73.40 per US$1.00 and J136.2 per €1.00 (February 2011).
 In addition, inflation has been trending upward since 2004 and is projected to once again reach a double digit rate of 12–13% through the year 2008 due to a combination of unfavorable weather damaging crops and increasing agricultural imports and high energy prices.